anywhichway/nano-memoize/README.md

   maxArgs: number,
   // number of milliseconds to cache a result, set to `Infinity` to never create timers or expire
   maxAge: number,
-  // the serializer/key generator to use for single argument functions (multi-argument functionsuse equals)
+  // the serializer/key generator to use for single argument functions (optional, not recommended)
   serializer: function,
-  // the equals function to use for multi-argument functions, e.g. deepEquals for objects (single-argument functions serializer)
+  // the equals function to use for multi-argument functions (optional, try to avoid) e.g. deepEquals for objects
   equals: function,
   // forces the use of multi-argument paradigm, auto set if function has a spread argument or uses `arguments` in its body.
   vargs: boolean